-A Political Theory Review interview with Sarah Song, Professor of Law and Political Science at The University of California, Berkeley, about her recent book Immigration and Democracy (Oxford University Press, 2018).
+A Political Theory Review interview with Christopher Beem, Assistant Research Professor and Managing Director, McCourtney Institute for Democracy at Penn State University, about his recent book “Democracy Humility” (Lexington Press, 2015).
 Hear more interviews from The Political Theory Review.

 In Philadelphia, at the recently opened Museum of the American Revolution, there is an exhibit that proclaims “a republic means the well-being of everyone.”
 Surrounded by artifacts, both physical and theoretical, from the American war for independence, this statement stands out.
 If republican government ensures the well-being of everyone, was the United States a republic […]